ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-45 JavaScript Super Hacks Every Developer Should Know - <a href="https://medium.com/dev-genius/45-javascript-super-hacks-every-developer-should-know-92aecfb33ee8" target="_blank" rel="noopener noreferrer">link</a></h3>
+33 Concepts Every JavaScript Developer Should Know - <a href="https://medium.com/@codingwinner/33-concepts-every-javascript-developer-should-know-ef225a72ed7f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amit Mishra`**
+✍️ **posted by `Codingwinner`**

-<blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
-Here are super hacks that will make you a…</blockquote>
+<blockquote>I have collected 50+ articles on this subject which I hope will help you learn better.</blockquote>

 <h3>4.
-Mastering Functions — JS🚀 - <a href="https://medium.com/@rehannajam2/mastering-functions-js-c0db98bf06e3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Discovering Hidden Gems: Underutilized JavaScript Functions - <a href="https://medium.com/javascript-in-plain-english/discovering-hidden-gems-underutilized-javascript-functions-4c6e3e807e6f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Rehan`**
+✍️ **posted by `Hima Chitalia`**

-<blockquote>Functions are the core of JavaScript, enabling you to modularize your code for greater simplicity and reusability.
-In this blog, we’ll…</blockquote>
+<blockquote>JavaScript is a vast language with a rich set of functions that developers often overlook.
+These hidden gems can simplify your code…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>